zenparsing/node-default-module-proposal/README.md

-# A Modest Proposal for ES6 Modules in Node.js
+# A Modest Proposal for ES Modules in Node.js

 ## Guiding Principles

 - The solution must be 100% backward-compatible.
-- In the far future, developers should be able to write Node programs and libraries without knowledge of the CommonJS module system.
+- In the future, developers should be able to write Node programs and libraries without knowledge of the CommonJS module system.
 - Module resolution rules should be reasonably compatible with the module resolution rules used by browsers.
 - The ability to import a legacy package is important for adoption.

 ## Design Summary

 **1. There is no change to the behavior of `require`.
-It cannot be used to import ES6 modules.**
+It cannot be used to import ES modules.**

 This ensures 100% backward-compatibility, while still allowing some freedom of design.

-**2. The only folder entry point for ES6 modules is "default.js". "package.json" files are not used for resolving ES6 module paths.**
+**2. Instead of "index.js", the entry point for ES modules is "default.js", or instead of a package.json "main", "module" is used.**

-A distinct entry point file name ("default.js") allows us to detect when a user is attempting to import from a legacy package or a folder containing legacy modules.
+A distinct entry point ("default.js") allows us to distinguish when a user is attempting to import from a legacy package or a folder containing CommonJS modules.

 **3. When `import`ing a file path, file extensions are not automatically appended.**